devgalaxyUGC/DevGalaxyUGC/README.md

 ##
 ### Hello There!
 I'm Bryan and this is my GitHub Profile!
 ### About me:
-Q: Who are you?

-R: I'm Bryan Santos, 21 years old, from Belo Horizonte - Brazil and a brand-new student in IT area!

 ##
 Q: Are you currently working on something or studying?

 R: Recently, I have started my career in IT area, specifically in Computer Science course, and I'm improving my skills in programming!